How to Install Grub Customizer on Fedora 39/38/37 Linux

 With this command, your Fedora system checks for updates and applies them to your installed packages.

-Uninstalling Grub Customizer on Fedora Linux
+Remove Grub Customizer From Fedora

 If Grub Customizer was installed via DNF, it could be removed, along with any unused packages or residuals from other applications, by using this command: